 - Apply screening for the most common mental disorders that co-occur with substance use disorders.

 - Understand the integration of treatment and referral for co-occurring substance use and mental disorders.

 - Translate information presented during the workshop to clients, families, colleagues and the community.

-Attendees will be able to earn 7.25 CEs for the full training.
+Attendees earned up to 7.25 CEs for the full training.

 ||Thomas Durham, PhD, LADC